sgorgun/uml-design-basics/README.md

     return intField;
 }
 ```
-Code in 4.2 and 4.3 examples is equivalent.
+Code in 4.2 and 4.3 examples are equivalent.

 ### 5. Class

-Open a [SimpleClass1.cs](UmlDesignBasics/SimpleClass1.cs) file, and add the code to declare a new public [class](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/types/classes) with the name _SimpleClass1_.
+Open the [SimpleClass1.cs](UmlDesignBasics/SimpleClass1.cs) file, and add the code to declare a new public [class](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/types/classes) with the name _SimpleClass1_.
 The class should have and no class members.

 Example 5.
-A class declaration.
+Class declaration.

 ```cs
 public class SimpleClass1